B. Arch, Goa University (India); M.Arch. University of Southern California; Presidential Fellow, USC Marshall School of Business

-His professional work ranges from new towns, inner-city revitalization, campuses, resort-villages and housing for corporate, private and institutional clients, to urban regulations, policies and strategic advising for government and non-government agencies in the United States, Canada, India, China, United Arab Emirates, Panama, Kenya and Mauritius.
+Bharne is Principal at Moule & Polyzoides Architects and Urbanists in Pasadena and leads the firm's urban design and city planning efforts.
+His professional work ranges from satellite cities, new towns, neighborhood and district master plans, mobility plans, inner-city revitalization, resort-villages, campuses and housing for corporate, private and institutional clients; to urban regulations, policies and strategic advising for government and non-government agencies in the United States, Canada, India, Australia, China, United Arab Emirates, Panama, Kenya and Mauritius.
 His projects have received numerous local and national awards.
-These include the United States Environmental Protection Agency’s 2013 National Award for Smart Growth Achievement, the American Planning Association (California Chapter) 2011 Planning Excellence in Implementation Award – both for the Downtown Transformation in Lancaster, California; and two national Charter Awards from the Congress for the New Urbanism – for the Del Mar Station Apartments in Pasadena, and the Don Ana Plaza Reconstruction in New Mexico.
+These include the 2013 National Award for Smart Growth Achievement, Overall Excellence by the United States Environmental Protection Agency, the 2013 Pinnacle Award from the International Downtown Association, and the Excellence in Planning Implementation Award from the California Chapter of the American Planning Association.